netlify/functions/README.md

     }
   ```

-### Accessing integration auth during development
+### Accessing integration auth tokens during development

 When running your site under `netlify dev`, the environmental variables that power the auth management will be synced, and you can transparently develop against the third party APIs - no additional configuration necessary!

-### Updating or removing auth from your site
+### Updating or removing auth tokens from your site

-At any time you can revisit the Netlify Integration Auth Management tab for your site to see the installed auth.
-From there, you can select new scopes for already-installed auth and then run through the browser-based auth flow again, and the new scopes will be available to all your existing, deployed functions instantly.
+At any time you can revisit the {feature_name} tab for your site in [Netlify Labs](https://app.netlify.com/user/labs) (select your profile avatar, then Netlify Labs) to see the installed auth.
+From there, you can select new scopes for already-installed auth and then run through the browser-based auth flow again, and the new scopes will be available to all your existing, deployed functions and site builds _instantly_.

 You can also install new services or remove currently-installed services you’re no longer using.